Upon completion of this lesson, you will be able to:

 AFFF (Aqueous Film Forming Foam):

 These foam compounds consist of fluorocarbon surfactants, a foaming agent and a stabilizer.
 These compounds can be used with all types of water.
-This foam has quick knock down properties and is suitable for liquid hydrocarbon fires but the foam has a poor drainage rate.
-This type of mostly used by Rescue 1122 and all other departements for oil based fires.
+This foam has quick knockdown properties and is suitable for liquid hydrocarbon fires but the foam has a poor drainage rate.
+This type of mostly used by Rescue 1122 and all other departments for oil-based fires.

 Multipurpose AFFF (Aqueous Film Forming Foam):

-These are synthetic foaming liquids designed for fire protection of water soluble solvents and water insoluble hydrocarbon liquids and can use all types of water.
-It foam cohesive polymeric layer on the liquid surface and thereby suppresses the vapors and extinguishes the fire.
+These are synthetic foaming liquids designed for fire protection of water-soluble solvents and water-insoluble hydrocarbon liquids and can use all types of water.
+It foams cohesive polymeric layer on the liquid surface and thereby suppresses the vapors and extinguishes the fire.